 Department of Justice is now the Department of Communities and Justice.
 Find out more >

-The court can make an order that one party pay the legal costs of the other party in an Apprehended Violence Order (AVO) case.
+The Court can make an order that one party pay the legal costs of the other party in an Apprehended Violence Order (AVO) case.

 Legal costs include lawyer's fees and expenses such as conduct money for witnesses.
 Legal costs do not include lost wages.

-The amount of costs that the court orders may not be the full amount but only part of the actual costs that you have to pay to your lawyer.
-The court will decide what it thinks is reasonable.
+The amount of costs that the Court orders the defendant to pay may not be the full amount but only part of the actual costs that you have to pay to your lawyer.
+The Court will decide what it thinks is reasonable.

 If the Court dismisses the application for an Apprehended Violence Order (AVO), the defendant might ask the Court to order that the applicant pay their legal costs.

 If the Court dismisses an application for an Apprehended Domestic Violence Order (ADVO), it can make an order for costs against the applicant in very limited circumstances.

 The applicant might be:

 The Court will only make a costs order against you (private application) if it decides that your application for an ADVO was frivolous or vexatious.

 An application is frivolous or vexatious if it is:

 If the Court makes a costs order against you, it may also order you to pay court costs.